dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 1.md

 #### Solved Problems
 - Kinemaic/Dynamic model based manipulation in controlled enviromentsn
-- Jacobian can calculate re
+- Grasp Jacobian calculates the required fingertip forces fro
 #### Assumptions
 Future dexterous robotic manipulation will include tasks which are iunfeeasbile or dangerous for a human.